 This standard takes as its main subject Vulnerability Disclosure. i.e., in a nutshell, the act of informing stakeholders about an IT system's vulnerability.
 You likely know that a vulnerability could be described as a security weakness in a system that could compromise some assets and operations when exploited by attackers.
 Factors such as the origin, severity, and impact generated by a vulnerability are variable characteristics.
 Nevertheless, when a person finds a vulnerability, at least at first, what matters most is not its specific features.
 What is vital is the mere fact of reporting it.
 From an ethical conduct stance, everyone should report any identified vulnerability either we are paid for it or not.
 This would be to our benefit and that of others.

 ISO chiefly directs this standard to vendors.
 Those who may get vulnerability reports and publish advisories on their verification and remediation, for which they are responsible.
 Following ISO terms, the reporter (most often the finder) is the person or team that gives information on a potential issue to the vendor or coordinator.
 On the other hand, the latter acts as an intermediary if communication and negotiation between stakeholders require it.
 It is apt to note that, apart from users, coordinators and even vendors can act as reporters.

 The procedures of receiving reports and distributing remediation advisories are only two parts of a broader process.
-Some of the other steps involve different International Standards, e.g., the ISO/IEC 30111 for vulnerability handling methods, which we may talk about at another time.
+Some of the other steps involve different International Standards, e.g., the ISO/IEC 30111 for vulnerability handling methods, which I talk about in another blog post.
 In broad terms, we could describe that process as follows: First, a reporter contacts a vendor about a potential vulnerability.
 Then, the vendor verifies the issue and, if dealing with a genuine exposure, develops and implements remediation.
 In the end, the vendor publishes a related advisory to all stakeholders.

 However, as the main focus of this post, let us mention some tips from ISO.
 These can serve as valuable support for those firms that want to set up or enhance their vulnerability disclosure policies and methods.